 "The Cup is a recognition that goes to our team in a dramatic, tragic year, which involves above all our drivers.
 Villeneuve, Pironi still suffering, the substantial contribution, with 25 points, of Tambay, and also the final collaboration of Andretti.
 It is a title we welcome with satisfaction, but not with joy.
 It gives us confidence for next year.
 From tomorrow we start working again for 1983.
 Our cars were overall more reliable and competitive on certain circuits.
 From a technical point of view, it's worth emphasising the collaboration of our suppliers, from Agip, not only for the petrol-water emulsifier but also for oils and fuels, to Goodyear, who won the world constructors' championship with us in the tyre sector".

-A few hours after the race, Piccinini left for Paris, where preliminary talks will begin to draw up the regulations for the coming seasons:
+A few hours after the race, Piccinini leaves for Paris, where preliminary talks will begin to draw up the regulations for the coming seasons:

 "At this point not much can be done for next season, there will be no radical changes, but a serious discussion can be set up for '84 and '85.
 The fact that many teams can have a turbo engine should make some teams change their minds, so a positive agreement could be reached".